Updated on 23rd August, 2023 by Martin Astley

-- If your boiler is making a strange noise, it could be the consequence of a pressure issue, so check your gauge.
+- If your boiler makes a strange noise, it could be the consequence of a pressure issue, so check your gauge.

-A leak from your pipes, boiler, or radiators can be difficult to detect but look for wet areas and water around your home.
-However, you should never try to find leaks inside your boiler yourself; instead, contact a Gas Safe licensed professional.
+A leak from your pipes, boiler, or radiators can be challenging to detect.
+But look for wet areas and water around your home.
+However, it would be best if you never tried to find leaks in the boiler.
+Instead, contact a Gas Safe licensed professional.

 When you bleed a radiator, you’re releasing air, which lowers the pressure in your system and can result in a drop in water pressure.

 Suppose debris is clogging your filter.
 Especially if you have hard water, this may be affecting the pressure inside your boiler.
 It can sometimes lead to the need for a new filter and cleaning of the water feeder.

 Suppose the water temperature inside the boiler is too low.
 It can be difficult or even impossible to reach the necessary pressure to heat your home.

 5. Malfunctioning Gas Valve

 The gas valve not working correctly could indicate that something is blocking the gas line or that the valve needs to be replaced.